Blog about Custom Software Development, Product Design and Discovery Workshops - Programming

 Keep IT clean - coding good practices: naming

-This is the second post from a series of articles about broadly defined clean code.
-If you overlooked the first part of the series, which is about comments, then you can find it here.
-Whereas in this post, you can read about another factor that influences the quality of dev’s code: naming.
-I will give a widely described lists of todos and not todos in terms of the current topic.
+This is the second post in a series of articles about broadly defined clean code.
+If you missed the first part of the series, which discusses comments, you can find it here.
+In this post, you can learn about another factor that impacts the quality of a developer's code: naming.
+I will provide a comprehensive list of dos and don'ts related to the current topic.

 24.06.2019, 10 min read